 Diffix for PostgreSQL provides all the benefits of PostgreSQL, allowing development of scalable web back-ends, dashboards, and applications over a standard API with SQL, as well as the use of SQL clients.

 Diffix for Desktop is built on a .NET implementation of Diffix Fir.
 It is designed for extreme ease of installation and use.
 It supports CSV tables and a simple GUI (no SQL required).
+It is a legacy application and will probably no longer be supported in lieu of Diffix Dashboards.

 K-anonymity uses generalization and suppression.
 Systems based on Differential Privacy use noise and often use generalization.
 Diffix uses all three, and so combines the benefits of both k-anonymity and Differential Privacy without formally adhering to either model.
 In so doing, Diffix is more patterned after how national statistics offices approach anonymization.
 While Diffix does not offer the mathematical guarantees of low-epsilon Differential Privacy, it also does not have the drawback of a privacy budget.